 2. Whisk the egg whites in a bowl until frothy.
 Place chopped pecans in a separate bowl.
 Roll the cold dough into 1 inch balls, dip each ball into the egg whites and then roll in the pecans.
 Place balls about 2 inches apart on the cookie sheet.
 With a 1/2 teaspoon measuring spoon, make a well in the center of the dough.
 Then bake at 350 for about 12 to 14 minutes.

-3. No one makes caramel like momma does!
+3. No one makes caramel-like momma does!
 Use the Eagle Brand can as your measuring cup.
 Place all the ingredients in a medium saucepan, on medium heat.
 Stir constantly, as you bring the caramel to a simmer.
-The caramel with start to change color to a darker brown.
+The caramel starts to change color to a darker brown.
 Grandma used to have a bowl with ice water in it to test the consistency.
 Drop a little of the caramel into the bowl to test for desired consistency, when it rolls into a ball easily you have achieved perfection.
 About 10 to 15 minutes.

 4. Once cookies are removed from the oven, spoon 1/2 teaspoon of caramel into the indentation.
-Allow to cool for 5 to 10 minutes on the pan until moving to a cooling rack.
-(You will have left over caramel with this recipe).
+Allow cooling for 5 to 10 minutes on the pan until moving to a cooling rack.
+(You will have leftover caramel with this recipe).

 5. Place chocolate chips into a microwavable bowl or measuring cup.
 Cook 30 seconds at a time, stirring each time until the chocolate is completely melted.
 Scoop into a Ziploc bag and then cut the tip and drizzle over the cookies.